dOctorWild/dOctorWild/README.md

-- 👋 Hi, I’m Jazza Wild
+- 👋 Hi, I’m Jared Wild
 - 👀 I’m interested in learning new things, coding new things, surfing and the outdoors
-- 🌱 I’m currently learning C# and Java, studing Computer Science in Cape Town.
+- 🌱 I studied Computer Science in Cape Town, learning C#, Java, Javascript and Web development languages (HTML5).
-- 💞️ I’m looking to collaborate on anything you want to give me, i want to gain experience.
+- 💞️ I’m looking to collaborate on anything you want to give me, I would love to gain experience.
-- 📫 How to reach me at jareddavidwild4@gmail.com
+- 📫 Reach me at jareddavidwild4@gmail.com